 The goal of the Neuroinformatics for Personalized Medicine lab (Ludmer Centre, MNI, McGill University) is to define and implement multiscale and multifactorial brain models for understanding neurological disorders and identifying effective personalized interventions.
 For this, we combine molecular, imaging and cognitive data using integrative mathematical modeling, allowing us to create both individual and population-based mechanistic brain models.
 All computational tools are shared with the scientific community via a cross-platform user-friendly software (NeuroPM-box).

-The Neuroinformatics for Personalized Medicine toolBox (NeuroPM-box) is out!
+The Neuroinformatics for Personalized Medicine toolbox (NeuroPM-box) article is out in Nature's Communications Biology!

-A cross-platform user-friendly software for advanced integration of multimodal neuroimaging, molecular and therapeutic data via both empirical and mechanistic brain models.
+A cross-platform user-friendly multi-tool software for advanced integration of molecular, histopathological, multimodal neuroimaging, and therapeutic data via both machine learning and mechanistic brain models.

 - 20/12/2019: Congratulations to our postdoc Amir Shirazi on being awarded the MNI's Jeanne Timmins Costello fellowship!